 The City operates a once a year free hazardous waste collection event for the residents of Carpinteria.
 The Annual Household Hazardous Waste Collection event is held at City Hall and operated as a drive through drop off in the City’s Public Works Yard.
 Most items are accepted at this yearly event.
 The following items are NOT accepted: biohazards, nuclear waste, explosives, and tires.

 The Annual Household Hazardous Waste Collection event is conducted on the second Saturday in April between the times of 9:00 a.m. and 1:00 p.m.
 The next Household Goods and Hazardous Waste Day is currently scheduled for Saturday, April 8, 2023.

 Annual Household Goods Collection:

 The Annual Household Goods Collection event is conducted concurrently and at the same location as the Annual Household Hazardous Waste Collection event.
-The City’s solid waste contractor provides for the collection of various non-hazardous household goods including E-Waste and bulky items.
-The event is funded by AB 939 fees.
+The City partners with the solid waste contractor, E.J.
+Harrison & Sons, Inc, to provide this free collection event for the residents of Carpinteria.
+Most items non-hazardous household items, including electronics and appliances, are accepted.
+Tires are NOT accepted at this event.

 Beverage Container Recycling Center

-The recycling center located behind Albertson’s supermarket in Casitas Plaza will reopen on Monday, July 20 and begin accepting beverage containers eligible for redemption.
-The center will be operated by Ponce Recycling, and open hours are Monday through Saturday from 9 a.m. to 5 p.m.
+The recycling center located behind Albertson’s supermarket in Casitas Plaza accepts beverage containers eligible for redemption.
+The center is operated by Ponce Recycling, and open hours are Monday through Saturday from 9 a.m. to 5 p.m.
 Customers will be paid for glass, aluminum and plastic beverage containers labeled for California redemption.

 Bulky Item Pickup